matthew-hre/vscode-java/README.md

 ## JavaFX

 JavaFX is the easiest thing to set up in VSCode.
 When you fire up your command palette and go to create a new Java project, scroll down to the bottom of the build tools and select JavaFX.

-This will run you through everything you need to get JavaFX up and running.
-It'll also set up `.fxml` loading for you, which, if you know, you know...
+From here, it'll ask you a few questions, like the package name and the location, and finally a project name.
+From here, it'll ask you a few questions in the terminal, just hit enter for both of them, you don't care.
+It'll shoot you a little popup that says "JavaFX project created successfully".
+Click "Open Project" and you're good to go.

+From here, you're going to instantly have a warning.
+Something along the lines of `The type Stage from module javafx.graphics may not be accessible to clients due to missing 'requires transitive'`.
+Easy to fix.
+Pop open your `module-info.java` file.
+You'll see a line that says `requires javafx.graphics;`.
+Change that to `requires transitive javafx.graphics;`.
+Boom, warning is gone.